damian-krychowski/simple-cache/README.md

     .Index(cat => cat.Name.Lengh > 4 && cat.WorstEnemy.Age > 1)
     .Get(true);
 ```
 The second example presents solution faster than the first one.
-There is only one index, so the cache will use less memory as well.
+There is only one index registered, so the cache will use less memory as well.